karllhughes/portable-cto-book-1/readme.md

 # Patterns for Startup CTOs

-The goal of this text is to provide a set of patterns for CTOs, engineers, or product managers at early stage startups.
+The goal of this text is to provide a set of workflows, processes, and patterns for CTOs, engineers, or product managers at early stage startups.
 This advice comes from my personal experience leading small engineering teams at seed-funded technology companies as well as from countless conversations with peers and mentors in similar roles.

+Each section has several chapters roughly the length of a typical blog post.
+You can read all of the patterns front-to-back, but more likely, you'll want to jump into those most applicable to your current needs.
+That's fine too.
+Enjoy!

 ## Index